christina-grannas/swagger-test/guides/direct-integration-web.md

 ```json
     "url": "https://<YOUR_SERVER>/checkout.html",
 ```
-with the URL to the checkout page on your site, or the page will fail to load later on when using [Checkout.js](checkout-js.md).
-You should eventually replace the [`termsUrl`](https://example.com/api) as well, with a URL to your site describing your Payment Terms.
+with the **exact URL** to the checkout page (created in the next step), or the page will fail to load later on.
+Verify the **protocol** (http/https), **server address**, and **port** you are using.

 ---

 This is a minimal example just to get started.
 There are numerous settings that can be specified when creating or updating a payment object that are not covered here.
-See the guides Update order, Add shipping cost, and the API reference for more info.
+See the guides [Update order](#update-order), [Add shipping cost](#add-shipping-cost), and the [Payment API reference] for more info.

-You should now be able to click the "Proceed to Checkout" button and thereafter see the `paymentId` printed to the JavaScript console in your web browser.
+You should now be able to click the checkout button and thereafter see the `paymentId` printed to the JavaScript console in your web browser.

 ---
 **Troubleshooting**

-If the paymentId is not printed to the JavaScript console, you can also try loading the backend script directly from your web browser.
+If the `paymentId` is not printed to the JavaScript console, you can also try loading the backend script directly from your web browser.
 In that way, you can read the error messages outputted from the script more easily.

 ---